peonii/oisuite/README.md

 # oisuite

 Your number #1 tool to managing your algo questions!
+This software only works on UNIX-based operating systems (macOS, Linux, BSD, etc.)

 - [x] Project generation
 - [x] Quick project template updates